panpuchkov/pyoocalc/README.rst

 Requirements
 ------------

-PyLOO runs on Python 3.
+PyOOCalc runs on Python 3.

 The only dependency is the Python-UNO library (imported as a module uno).
 It is often installed with the office suite.
 On Debian based systems it can be